Souravban/souravban.github.io/projects/project-17.md

 ### Feature names

-1. These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.
+1. These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.<br>

 2. From Each window, a feature vector was obtianed by calculating variables from the time and frequency domain.
-In our dataset, each datapoint represents a window with different readings
+In our dataset, each datapoint represents a window with different readings<br>

 3. The accelertion signal was saperated into Body and Gravity acceleration signals(___tBodyAcc-XYZ___ and ___tGravityAcc-XYZ___) using some low pass filter with corner frequecy of 0.3Hz.